ciklum-digital/internship-2.0/docs/pages/homework.md

 ### Requirements
 - Use class for interaction with the backend
 - Should create only one instance  of this class
-- Events creation should be implementing using Abstract Method
+- Should be all possible error in API processed via a decorator approach

 ### Optional requirements:
-- Should be all possible error in API processed via a decorator approach
+- Communication with servcer should be implemented by using Event emmitter pattern